 Students who are enrolled full-time for the entire previous academic year may enroll in a MT course for an additional fee.
 Students who were not enrolled full-time for the entire previous academic year may enroll in a May Term course and will be charged the part-time tuition rate.
-To see the current academic year's fee structure, including financial information, tuition, activity fees, and room and board, please visit the Financial Aid Office website: www.iwu.edu/financial-aid/tuition.html.
+To see the current academic year's fee structure, including financial information, tuition, activity fees, and room and board, please visit iwu.edu/tuition.